evanandrewrose/slick-dynamodb/README.md

 ## Other APIs

 All of the DynamoDB Document APIs are supported.
-If the Document API allowed you to reference a given input property, then SlickDynamoDB expects an "`x()`-expression".
+If the Document API allowed you to reference a given input property, then SlickDynamoDB expects a `SlickExpression`.

+A `SlickExpression` can be:

 ## Passing arrays of "`x()`-expressions"